 As shown in \cite{Davis:1971gg}, and as can be readily anticipated from the leading behaviors $\omega^{4/3}$ at $\omega\sim 0$ and $e^{-4\pi M\omega}$ at $\omega\gg 1$, the power spectrum exhibits a maximum in this overlap region.
-The aim of this future project is to provide a new analytical perspective for addressing this class of physical problems, which have traditionally been treated primarily through numerical methods.
+The aim of this future project is to provide a new analytical perspective for addressing this class of physical problems, which have traditionally been treated primarily through numerical methods \cite{Bini:2026ova}.

 On the other hand, this type of computation could be extended to other classes of gravitational solutions, generally in dimensions higher than four, which admit the presence of regular caps in place of an event horizon.
 Such geometries appear as black hole mimickers, whose underlying philosophy is to address the well-known black hole information paradox \cite{Lunin:2001jy}.
 Within this broad framework, of particular interest are certain five-dimensional Einstein-Maxwell solutions, dubbed Topological Stars \cite{Bah:2020pdz,Heidmann:2025pbb,Bianchi:2025uis}, as well as the W-soliton'' \cite{Dima:2025tjz}.
 These backgrounds have already been employed to study scalar perturbations \cite{Bianchi:2024vmi,Bianchi:2024rod,Fucito:2024wlg,DiRusso:2025lip,Bianchi:2025aei,Bini:2025ltr,Bianchi:2025ydq,Bini:2025bll,Cipriani:2025ikx}, and can be further developed by completing the analysis with the study of radial infall, which indeed we plan to address in future work.